AMD ROCm and Instinct

 AMD describes ROCm as an open software stack including drivers, development tools, and APIs that enable GPU programming from low-level kernels to end-user applications.
 The ROCm documentation says the platform supports programming interfaces such as HIP, OpenCL, and OpenMP.

 The central promise is portability and openness.
 ROCm is meant to let developers run AI and HPC workloads on AMD GPUs without treating NVIDIA CUDA as the only serious acceleration path.
-In practice, this means ROCm has to compete not only on ideology, but on installation, kernel coverage, framework compatibility, debugging, profiling, documentation, performance, and production reliability.
+In practice, this means ROCm has to compete not only on ideology, but on installation, supported GPUs, kernel coverage, framework compatibility, debugging, profiling, documentation, performance, and production reliability.

 Instinct Accelerators